olanhealy/CS4116_Group_Project/README.md

 # CS4116_Group_Project

-## This is a porject for the module CS4116 -> Software Development Project
+## This is a project for the module CS4116 -> Software Development Project
 | Names               |  Student ID's  |
 |:--------------------|:--------------:|
 | **Olan Healy**      | `21318204`     |